xfyun/argo-workflows/docs/plugins.md

 ### Resources

-No resource requests or limits are enforced (as they move override system defaults), but you are strongly encouraged to set these.
+No resource requests or limits are enforced (as they may override system defaults), but you are strongly encouraged to set these.

 ### Failure Modes